How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

-The commands in this guide use sudo.
+The commands below use sudo.
 If your account cannot run administrative commands, configure sudo access first with the Ubuntu sudoers guide.

 Install APT Prerequisites